gregcortez77/TF-AWS-VPC-Wordpress-AutomationScript-Project/README.md

 # Instructions/Details

 1. Run the "main.tf" script in Terraform.
-The scrip will create the following resources in your AWS account;
+The script will create the following resources in your AWS account;

   - A VPC in us-east-1, w/ a CIDR block of 10.0.0.0/16. (region & CIDR block can be changed within code)
   - Internet & NAT Gateway.